TestGorilla LogoTestGorilla Logo

 Ultimately, it’s a great opportunity to gain candidates’ trust by showing that your company culture is open and honest.

-Don’t: Rely solely on the test results
+Don’t: Rely solely on cognitive ability test results

 Test results should be used as one source of input in the process.
 Otherwise said, they are one piece of a larger puzzle and shouldn’t be used in a vacuum.

-Don’t: Create an adverse impact or reinforce biases
+Don’t: Create adverse impact or reinforce biases

 One of the main goals of using cognitive ability tests is to hire without bias.